Extracurricular Activities

 - • US admissions readers care more about depth and impact than about the number of activities.

-- • Quality > quantity: 3 deep commitments beat 10 shallow ones at selective schools.
+- • Quality over quantity: 3 deep commitments beat 10 shallow ones at selective schools.

-- • Korean students often over-index on quantity (cultural default) when US schools reward focus.
+- • International students often over-index on quantity when US schools reward focus.

 Why ECs matter so much

 US selective college admissions weight extracurricular activities almost as heavily as grades.
-The reasoning: grades and test scores tell you whether a student CAN do the academic work, but extracurriculars tell you who the student IS — what they care about, how they spend free time, what they do when nobody is requiring them to do anything.
+The reasoning: grades and test scores tell you whether a student CAN do the academic work, but extracurriculars tell you who the student IS.
+What they care about.
+How they spend free time.
+What they do when nobody requires them to do anything.

-A typical selective US private college's evaluation rubric assigns 4 component ratings to every applicant: Academic, Extracurricular, Essays, and Personal/Character (which often includes recommendations).
+A typical selective US private college rates every applicant on four components: Academic, Extracurricular, Essays, and Personal/Character (which often includes recommendations).
 The EC rating is one quarter of the total.
-At schools with a more "spike"-driven philosophy (Stanford, Yale, MIT), it can carry even more weight.
+At schools with a "spike"-driven philosophy (Stanford, Yale, MIT), it can carry even more weight.

 What admissions readers look for

-When a US admissions reader evaluates an EC list, they're trying to answer four questions:
+When a US admissions reader evaluates an EC list, they try to answer four questions:

 -

 What does this student care about?
-Look for patterns.
-Is there a coherent throughline across the activities, or is it a random assortment?
-A student whose 5 top activities all involve writing in some form (school paper, blog, creative writing club, novel-in-progress, English tutoring) tells a clearer story than a student whose 5 top activities are debate, soccer, robotics, ceramics, and Habitat for Humanity.
+They look for patterns.
+Is there a coherent thread across the activities, or a random assortment?
+A student whose top 5 activities all involve writing in some form (school paper, blog, creative writing club, novel-in-progress, English tutoring) tells a clearer story than one whose top 5 are debate, soccer, robotics, ceramics, and Habitat for Humanity.

 -

 How deep have they gone?
-Look for length of commitment, increasing leadership, measurable output.
-A student who's been on the school paper for 4 years and is now Editor-in-Chief shows more than a student who joined the paper senior year.
+Length of commitment, increasing leadership, measurable output.
+A student who has been on the school paper for 4 years and is now Editor-in-Chief shows more than a student who joined senior year.

 -

 What did they actually achieve?
-Look for outcomes, not just participation.
+Outcomes, not just participation.
 Did the student win competitions, lead initiatives, build something tangible, mentor others?

 -

 Did they do this themselves, or were they handed it?
-Look for evidence of self-direction.
-A student who started a tutoring program for younger students at their school shows more initiative than a student whose parents enrolled them in a structured volunteer program.
+Evidence of self-direction.
+A student who started a tutoring program for younger students shows more initiative than a student whose parents enrolled them in a structured volunteer program.

 What "counts" as an extracurricular

-The honest answer is broader than most Korean students assume.
+The honest answer is broader than most international students assume.
 The Common App accepts activities in 30+ categories including:

 - Academic clubs (debate, math, science, robotics)